-The Department will routinely stratify CMS quality metrics by disability and SMI status.
-To accomplish this, the Department will invest in data repositories that enable more robust insights into gaps in care as well as the providers and services with positive outcomes, supports, and programs for individuals receiving HCBS.
+The purpose of this project is to develop metrics to gather insight into gaps in care with the goal of improving services and supports.
+To have robust data, with particular attention to CMS quality metrics, which can be stratified by disability and SMI status, the Department will invest in data repositories that enable more robust insights into gaps in care as well as the providers and services with positive outcomes, supports, and programs for individuals receiving HCBS.
 The Department will share this data with the RAEs and CMAs to help them connect members with the highest-performing providers.
 This information may also be leveraged by the above-described eConsult system.
 The Department will use the funding for systems investments to create clear data linkages necessary for dashboards to be operational.